 Half a century later, in 1857, the Dairy Cottage became the home of a park ranger and his family.
 A Ranger’s Cottage was constructed c1875 and the Dairy Cottage became a storeroom.
 The milk room still remains today and can be viewed beneath the adjacent Ranger's Cottage.

 Having undergone major restorations in 2016, the Dairy Precinct is now home to an exhibition space, digital displays and landscape works.

-Now on the World Heritage list, those wanting to learn about one of Australia's oldest colonial sites can go on a guided tour on the second Saturday of each month.
-Run by the Parramatta Heritage and Visitor Information Centre, tours can be booked here.
+Now on the World Heritage list, those wanting to learn about one of Australia's oldest colonial sites can go on a guided tour run by the Parramatta Heritage and Visitor Information Centre.
+Book a tour